 Loews has long been guided by the timeless principles of value investing.
 By consistently adhering to a long-term, value-oriented approach, the corporation has built a 50-year track record of growth and value creation that has been matched by few publicly traded companies based on share price appreciation and total return.
-Over the past half century, the value of Loews stock has increased at a compound annual growth rate of 15 percent, more than double the returns of the S&P 500 Index.
-The total return of Loews stock has exceeded the S&P 500 in the last 50, 40, 30, 20 and 10 years.
+Over the past half century, the value of Loews stock has increased at a compound annual growth rate of 16 percent, more than double the returns of the S&P 500 Index.

 Today, the corporation is led by James Tisch, Andrew Tisch and Jonathan Tisch, who form the Office of the President of Loews Corporation.
 James Tisch serves as president and chief executive officer; Andrew Tisch is co-chairman of the board of the corporation and chairman of the executive committee; and Jonathan Tisch serves as co-chairman of the board of the corporation as well as chairman of Loews Hotels.